GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

 -  **Color by user events.** Will colorize each event depending on which user event it is surrounded by.

+-  **Color by API PSO** will color events by their API PSO hash values.

+-  **Color by instruction timing** will only colorize events which contain detailed instruction timing information.
+All other events will be grayed out.

 Next to the **Color by** combo-box is the **Event filter** combo-box.
 This allows the user to visualize only certain types of events on the timeline.
 For example, the user can select to see draws, dispatches, clears, barriers,